Fred Boreham

 Frederick Boreham (8 July 1885 – 1951) was an English professional footballer who played for Tunbridge Wells Rangers, Tottenham Hotspur and Leyton.

 Football career

-After spells with Tunbridge Wells Rangers and Leyton, Boreham joined Tottenham Hotspur.
-The goalkeeper played a total of 20 matches for the "Lilywhites" between 1908–09.
+After spells with Tunbridge Wells Rangers and Leyton, Boreham joined Tottenham Hotspur in May 1908.
+His debut occurred almost a year later in March 1909 in the London Challenge Cup competition where Tottenham lost to Millwall Athletic 2–0.
+This was directly followed by his football league debut against Gainsborough Trinity which finished 1–1.
+The goalkeeper played a total of 35 matches and 20 in the league for the "Lilywhites".
 He returned to Leyton where he ended his career.